hirokichi-k/extended_SLPdataset/README.md

 ![annotate sample 3d joint](3djoint.png)

 To Do
-- [-] The correct 3D joint positions assigned to the SLPdataset are made public.
+- [x] The correct 3D joint positions assigned to the SLPdataset are made public.